frconor-ebook/meditations/_posts/2025-03-06-the-anniversary-of-pope-franciss-election.md

 He said, "The Lord has redeemed all of us, all of us, \...even the atheists.
 Everyone! \...
 We are created "children in the likeness of God" (Gen. 1:27) \... and we all have a duty to do good" (Pope Francis, *Homily*, May 22, 2013).

 Pope Francis also points to the Last Judgment scene in the Gospel of Matthew, Chapter 25, as proof of how God judges (*Angelus*, Nov.
-26, 2017): what we do for the poor, the hungry, the indigent, the outcast, those who suffer and are alone---all these things we do for these people---Our Lord regards as done to Himself (cf. Matt.
+26, 2017): what we do for the poor, the hungry, the indigent, the outcast, those who suffer and are alone---all these things we do for these people---Our Lord regards as done to Himself (*cf*.
+Matt.
 25:31-46).

 He points to the Beatitudes as showing what gives deep happiness, what Catholics should strive to live up to every day, being poor in spirit and meek and humble of heart, merciful, peacemakers, hungering and thirsting for righteousness (Pope Francis, *General Audience*, Aug.
 6, 2014).

 Pope Francis chose for his motto *Miserando atque eligendo,* which means "by having mercy and by selecting," which refers to Our Lord\'s selection for apostleship.
-Matthew, the tax collector, was considered unclean by Jewish law (cf. Matt.
+Matthew, the tax collector, was considered unclean by Jewish law (*cf*.
+Matt.
 9:11).

 In *Evangelii gaudium*, he mentions God\'s mercy thirty-two times.
 He said, "God never tires of forgiving us; we are the ones who tire of seeking his mercy."